 - If your horse is comfortable, you can use clippers to tidy up your horse.
 Trim those wacky hairs around joints, ears, chins, and fetlocks if you want to.
 Clipper combs are handy to use for this; they create some distance between the blade and your horse so only the unruly hair is chopped off.

 Grooming oil on a cloth will pick up stray hairs after grooming.

 Help your horse shed from the inside out

 - Make sure your deworming program is up to date, as parasites affect hair coat and quality.
 It’s no longer recommended practice to cycle through deworming brands.
 Instead, pair a fecal egg count program with targeted dewormers for a more specific worm treatment plan.
 Your vet can help you cover all of the bases.

 - Is your horse missing a key nutrient?
-Good nutrition works from the inside out, manifesting in a healthy and shiny coat.
+Good nutrition works from the inside out, manifesting in a healthy, shiny coat.
 Omega-3 fatty acids are great to use to boost hair coats.
-The best fats for horses are stabilized flaxseed and fish oil.
+The best fats for horses have stabilized flaxseed, chia, or fish oil.
 Corn oil has shine-boosting properties but is much too high in Omega-6 fatty acids.
 Ridiculously high.

 You can clip the shedding horse!

 - Give your horse more turnout!
 This helps that daylight magic triggers your horse to shed, and your horse can roll around on his own.
 A sandy spot is a perfect location for your horse to curry himself.

 - Exercise your horse!
 This will stimulate circulation and coat health.
 And if you ride fast enough, the wind can help shed, too.

 - Use a horse vacuum.
 This will help suck up a lot of loose hair and prevent most of it from landing on (and in) your clothes.